tudor-malene/Easygrid/README.md

 A: The labelFormat is transformed into a SimpleTemplateEngine instance and populated at runtime with the gridConfig and the prefix.

 ### Are there any security holes I should be aware of?  ###
 A: All public methods are guarded by the security provider you defined either in the config or in the grid.
+You can also apply your own security filter on top of the generated controller actions.

 ### What is the difference between Easygrid and the JqGrid plugin?   ###
-A: The JqGrid plugin is a wrapper over JqGrid.
+A: The JqGrid plugin is a thin wrapper over JqGrid.
 It provides the resources and a nice taglib.
 But you still have to code yourself all the server side logic.
-  Easygrid goes a step further and allows you to define a grid and it will render it for you.
+  Easygrid does much more than that.

 ### I use the jqgrid plugin.
 How difficult is it to switch to easygrid?   ###
 A: If you already use jqgrid, then you probably have the grid logic split between the controller and the view.